Hansen-Nick/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+It is the Document Object Model.
+Essentially it is what allows us to interact with the HTML through javascript.
+It breaks down the html into an object tree.

 2. What is an event?

+When a user or browser interacts with a page

 3. What is an event listener?

+It is a way to respond to events on a page. (ex: click, page load, scroll, etc)

 4. Why would we convert a NodeList into an Array?

+It gives us access to some useful array methods.

 5. What is a component?

+A component is a reuseable bit of code that helps us to keep code DRY.

 ### Git Set up